 Students are advised to consult with the instructor and their advisor as soon as they make the decision to withdraw from a course, and if the decision to withdraw becomes firm, to process the Course Withdrawal form without delay.
 Withdrawal forms are available from the website at My.Pfeiffer or from the Registrar's Office (Charlotte and Misenheimer).
-Withdrawals without notifying the Registrar's Office will result in a failing grade (WF, AW, or F)\.
+Withdrawals without notifying the Registrar's Office will result in a failing grade (WF, AW, or F).

-\ WF and AW grades are computed in the academic average as an F. All W grades count as "Attempted" credits for GPA and Satisfactory Academic Progress (SAP) calculations.
+WF and AW grades are computed in the academic average as an F. All W grades count as "Attempted" credits for GPA and Satisfactory Academic Progress (SAP) calculations.

-Impact of less than full time status on financial aid and athletic eligibility assistance including any VA benefits and scholarships adjusted, which may result in a debt to the University.
+Impact of less than full time status on financial aid and athletic eligibility

+Students who withdraw from courses below full-time status -11 or less semester hours- may have their financial assistance including any VA benefits and scholarships adjusted, which may result in a debt to the University.
 Students are advised to consult with the Financial Aid (FA) office, and/or the Veterans Administration (VA) Coordinator, before dropping their enrollment status to less than 12SH.
 In addition to this, student athletes may see their scholarships eliminated or reduced, and their athletic eligibility cancelled if their enrollment becomes less than 12SH.
 Students who become less that full time, also risk being asked to leave their on-campus housing.